cyberark/secretless-broker/CONTRIBUTING.md

 1. Copy the `secretless-broker.rb` homebrew formula output by goreleaser to the [homebrew formula for Secretless](https://github.com/cyberark/homebrew-tools/blob/master/secretless-broker.rb) and submit a PR to update the version of Secretless available in brew.

+### Publish the Red Hat image
+1. Visit the [Red Hat project page](https://connect.redhat.com/project/3100131/view) once the images have been pushed and manually choose to publish the latest release.